Trump picks Sen. JD Vance of Ohio as running mate

 Why Vance was chosen over the other finalists

-Vance, Trump said, “will be strongly focused on the people he fought so brilliantly for, the American Workers and Farmers in Pennsylvania, Michigan, Wisconsin, Ohio, Minnesota, and far beyond.”
+In his post announcing his pick, Trump said Vance “will be strongly focused on the people he fought so brilliantly for, the American Workers and Farmers in Pennsylvania, Michigan, Wisconsin, Ohio, Minnesota, and far beyond.”
 Several of those Midwestern states are expected to play a critical role in November’s election.

+But Vance also had another advantage: his chemistry with Trump.
+Personal relationships are extremely important to the former president and he and Vance have developed a strong rapport, speaking on the phone regularly.

+Trump has also complimented Vance’s looks, saying he reminded him of “a young Abraham Lincoln.”

-Trump and Vance spoke about 20 minutes before the Truth Social post and Trump formally offered him the job, according to a person familiar with the call who, like others, requested anonymity to share the private conversation.
+Trump and Vance spoke about 20 minutes before the Truth Social post and Trump formally offered him the job, according to a person familiar with the call who requested anonymity to share the private conversation.

+Trump had long said he wanted to dramatically reveal his pick onstage at the convention, which he said would make it more “interesting” and “exciting.”
+The timing is later than in recent cycles, but hardly unprecedented.
+In 1980, Ronald Reagan made his decision less than 24 hours before he formally accepted the GOP nomination, and George H.W.
+Bush waited until his convention in 1988.

 Biden’s reelection campaign issued a statement calling out Vance for saying, had he been vice president, he would have allowed “multiple slates of electors” to challenge Biden’s victory over Trump four years ago.
 Trump repeatedly promoted falsehoods about election fraud before and after Jan.
 6, 2021, when rioters loyal to the former president stormed the Capitol to try to stop the certification of his loss.